Altinn/altinn-access-management-frontend/README.md

 - Install database server (choose your own admin password and save it some place you can find it again)
 - Start PG admin
 - Create database and call it authorizationdb
-- Create the following users (with priveliges for authorizationdb)
+- Create the following users (with privileges for authorizationdb):
-- platform_authorization_admin (superuser, canlogin)
+  1. Name: platform_authorization_admin (superuser, canlogin).
+Set password as Password.
-- platform_authorization (canlogin)
-- password: Password
+  2. platform_authorization (canlogin).
+Set password as Password.
 - Create schema delegations in authorizationdb
 - Set platform_authorization_admin as owner